 Board of Directors

 The INRIX Board of Directors is a governing board with a diverse group of directors representing a variety of related industries.
 The board members offer business council and expertise in Engineering, Software Technology, Wireless Internet, Automotive and more.

 Bryan Mistele (INRIX), Chairman

-As a leader on technology and transportation issues, Bryan has served as a member of the Bipartisan Policy Center’s National Transportation Policy Project, and as a member of the United States Department of Transportation’s ITS Advisory Committee, and as a board member of the Intelligent Transportation Society of America.
+As a leader on technology and transportation issues, Bryan has served as a member of the Bipartisan Policy Center’s National Transportation Policy Project, as a member of the United States Department of Transportation’s ITS Advisory Committee, and as a board member of the Intelligent Transportation Society of America.
 Bryan currently serves on the board of the Discovery Institute, a leading think-tank in the Pacific Northwest.